aqwert/flutter_auth_starter/README.md

  ### Configure the Authentication Listener

- In order to route to the `Splash` page when the user logs out or to route to the `HomePage` when the user is succesasfully authenticated, a listener needs to be placed on the `AuthModel`.
+ In order to route to the `Splash` page when the user logs out or to route to the `HomePage` when the user is succesasfully authenticated, a listener needs to be placed on the `AppModel`.

  ```dart
  authService.authUserChanged.addListener(() {